 No matter what time of year you visit, we always recommend the earlier, the better, especially at DuPont State Forest.
 We’ve arrived early on weekdays and encountered a full parking lot by the time we came back from the hike.

 The Bridal Veil Falls Hike (or Bike Ride)

 If you start from the High Falls parking area (where the Visitor Center is located), you can reach Bridal Veil Falls with a 4.4-mile round-trip hike.

 Here’s a breakdown of directions from the High Falls Access Area to Bridal Veil Falls NC Hike:

 - There’s a gate past the High Falls Loop entrance where Buck Forest Road begins.
 Follow that for about half a mile to the covered bridge.

 - Soon after the covered bridge, turn right on Conservation Rd.

 - After about a mile on Conservation Rd, turn right on Bridal Veil Falls Rd and continue for another half-mile until the road’s end at the base of Bridal Veil Falls.
 You’ll pass a horse barn along the way.

-You can ride a bike to Bridal Veil Falls instead of hiking, which will cut your travel time in half.
+You can ride a bike along the Bridal Veil Falls trail instead of hiking, which will cut your travel time in half.
 While the riding distance is short, there are a handful of tough hills to climb.